zhisongliang/fos-website/README.md

-# isf-calpoly-web
+# FOS-DeAnza-Web
-This is the repository for the ISF Cal Poly event website.
+This is the repository for the FOS-DeAnza event website.
 The website is built using [React](https://react.dev/).
 The website is hosted on [AWS](https://aws.amazon.com/).

 ## Getting Started
 To get started, you will need to install [Node.js](https://nodejs.org/en/).
 Once you have Node.js installed, you can run the following commands to get started.